 Session Three: Filmmaking and 3D Animation/Motion Graphics

 Filmmaking Program– Students will create their own films and experience every step of film production from brainstorming and scriptwriting all the way through filming and screening.
 Along the way they will learn about lighting, sound, location scouting, editing, graphics, and color correction.
 Students will work in teams and learn from experienced faculty and filmmakers.
 All filmmaking equipment is provided for the students.
 Check out the student films from the 2016 camp, 2017 camp, & 2018 camp!

 This program is led by CU Denver Film & Television Program faculty member Jess McGaugh!
 We hire 3 current college students in our Film & TV Program to assist the faculty as Teaching Assistants.
 You can view a sample curriculum of the course here.
 The curriculum will be very similar this summer.

 Digital Animation/Motion Graphics Program – Bring artwork to life using traditional and digital media to create one-of-a-kind animations and motion graphics.
 Students will learn animation principles while exploring different techniques, including stop-motion animation, frame-by-frame animation, digitally modified video, and computer-aided animation.
 Digital tools including workstations, still cameras, video cameras, sound recorders, and drawing tablets may be used in conjunction with sketchbook work and traditional processes to reflect contemporary artistic hybrid methods.
 Guided by faculty and recent Digital Animation college graduates, students receive daily instruction and time to practice new skills.
-At the 2016 camp students got to learn from guest artists who worked on Moana and Zootopia at Disney (Jeff Gipson) and Finding Dory at Pixar (Richard Marrujo).
+Past guest artists have included Jeff Gibson who worked on Moana and Zootopia at Disney and Richard Marrujo who worked on Finding Dory at Pixar!
 Check out the animation reels from the 2016 camp, 2017 camp, & 2018 camp!